k0axaca/sap_link/README.md

 # Saplink
-An app to connect plant lovers to trade cuttings, seeds, and other garden materials.
+Saplink is an app for plant lovers to trade cuttings, seeds, and other garden materials.

 ## Demo link:
 In-progress.
 Check back May 17th, 2022.